Interest rate forecast and predictions for 2026

 What is happening with the cash rate?

-After several years of steep hikes, and a year without movement in 2024, the central bank finally began lowering rates at the beginning of 2025, and has cut the cash rate a total of three times this year.
+After several years of steep hikes, and a year without movement in 2024, the central bank finally began lowering rates at the beginning of 2025, and cut the cash rate a total of three times throughout the year.

 What are the big four banks’ cash rate predictions?

-Here’s what the major banks currently have to say about the RBA’s predicted movements for the remainder of 2025 and into 2026:
+Here’s what the major banks currently have to say about the RBA’s predicted movements into 2026:

 How can I compare home loans?